tokiwi/fairelection/README.md

 This part of FairElection is responsible to solve "mathematically" the linear equation.
 It takes as input the different criteria set by the user and gives the best solution.

+Backend

+This part of FairElection is responsible for business logic.
+It manages the user profiles, the election instances, the citeria and the business flow.

+Client

+This part of FairElection is responsible to display the user interface.

 Open Source

 FairElection is open source!